 When a developer identifies code that is dead because a conditional consistently evaluates to the same value, this could be indicative of an earlier bug or it could be indicative of inadequate path coverage in the test regimen.
 Investigate to ascertain why the same value is occurring.

-Identify any dead code in the application, and provide a justification as to why it is there.
+Identify any dead code in the application and provide a justification as to why it is there.

 Ensure that any code that was expected to be unused is documented as dead code.